KeelanAnderson/pp4-easybook/README.md

 - Testing: I checked the responsiveness of each page in the chrome dev tools and selected every different screen size that was available.

-- Result: the and the forms were not responsive so they needed to be adjusted. there post detail page was also not responsive so needed some adjustment to the bootstrap classes.
+- Result: the and the forms were not responsive so they needed to be adjusted.
+The post detail page was also not responsive so needed some adjustment to the bootstrap classes.
+The card images where also not responsive as they were a fixed height so this needed to be adjusted.

 - Fix: I adjusted my bootstrap classes and divs to make everything more responsive on small screens.